 How do piezo motors work?

 There is a clear trend that piezo motors are being used more and more, as an alternative for electro motors, but also as an enabling technology for new applications.
 This is because R&D staff are getting more familiar with the technology and its advantages.
+But how do piezo motors work?
+We will explain it in this article.

 The third type is the ultrasonic or resonant piezo motor.
 All three types have their specific advantages and uses, which can be explained by examining their working principle in more detail.